TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 Keys M1-M24 read the content of files M01Link-M24Link on SDCard/FlashMem which contains: 3-letter filesname on flash memory such as a01-a99 (read in groups of 3 bytes = filename) Create file M01Link using the Macro Editor: Setup m01 as Target, then create a50a51a52 using [ADD].
-Then press [Lnk] and file M01Link will be created on the SDCard if A-D is orange or in FlashMem if A-D is white (FlashMem is case-sensitive => two files named m01Link and M01Link can be present at the same time.)
+Then press [Lnk] and file M01Link will be created on the SDCard if A-D is orange or in FlashMem if A-D is white

-Example 1: Program [M1] with a Open Run windows [GUI][r]
+Example 1: Program [M1] with a Open Run windows [GUI][r] - it is saved as file m01
-           Program [M2] with a notepad+C/R
+           Program [M2] with a notepad+C/R - it is saved as file m02
-           Program [M3] with hello+C/R
+           Program [M3] with hello+C/R - it is saved as file m03
-           Program [M4] with [CTR][SHF][Esc] Open Taskman
+           Program [M4] with [CTR][SHF][Esc] Open Taskman - it is saved as file m04

+           Then enter m01m02d01m03d01m04 (d01=delay 1 second to give the operating system time to open notepad before typing hello) Setup M05 as the Source and then press Link [Lnk] - M05Link is displayed in the status bar.
-           Then set up SrcNum DstNum M01 M02 - Press Link [Lnk], then press [M1] it opens the run window, and then opens notepad.
-Set up M01 M03 - Press Link [Lnk], then press [M1] it opens the run window, then runs notepad, then enter text "hello" in Notepad.
-Again repeat above line - it should write hello twice when pressing key [M1]
+           Then press [M5] it opens the run window, and then opens notepad, then enter text "hello" in Notepad, and also opens the TaskManager.

-           If no number is added via [012][345][678][9][ADD] then keys [M1][S1][T1] are used as the default with the Src determining whether it is M, S, or T and the DstNumber determining which macro number a01-a99 are added.
-If a number is added for example 5, then those SrcNumbers [M5][S5][T5] are used as the key to run the macro (or linked macros).

-Example 2: Program M1 and M4 (GUI+r and Ctr+Shf+Esc) i.e. M01 M04.
-Then go to the numbers page and add 5 i.e. press
-           [345[3x[ADD] then goto the Macro Tools page where M01 M04 is still visible and press [Lnk].
-Key [M5] (not keys [M1] or [M4]), will then open the Run window, and then also open the TaskMan.
-Example 3: Setup Source S04 and Target M02, and do not add any numbers - press [Lnk] - will then link files a04 and a02
-           to key [S1].
-Example 4: Setup Source M04 Target M02, and do not add any numbers - press [Lnk] - will then link files a02 and a02 to
-           key [M1] i..e pressing key [M1] will run the macro in file a02 twice.
-Repeat this again, and the number of times will increase by one each time.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.